abhididdigi/abhididdigi.github.io/_posts/2012-03-01-dynamic-rule-base-generation-order-guide.md

 layout: post
 title: Dynamic Rule Base Generation for Order Guides
 tag: servicenow
+---

----A brand new theme.
+A brand new theme.
 I really like it.
 If you are wondering why there is an underscore before the blog name, I would say it's mostly because I have always liked putting an underscore before defining any variables.
 It makes me feel more geeky.

 This post will explain how you can generate a dynamic rule base for an order guide in a service catalog.
 Suppose you have four options in an order guide form: A, B, C, and D. You will have to map them to their respective catalog items in the rule base so that when you click on "Choose Options," you get a form with all four items (supposing you have checked all four options).
 Below, I will explain a way to automate the rule base using an `onSubmit` script and a script include.
 This process will check if the rule corresponding to a checked option is already present in the rule base, and if it is not, it will add one.
 Mind you, this happens for every `onSubmit` of the order guide page.